-HRI's recent 12-month performance has been a reflection of the selloff in global risk assets, with HIML's focus on small cap and technology factors, which are often considered amongst the higher risk-categories of equities, a key factor.
-Whilst HRI has underperformed wider global equities, it has outperformed the UK small cap sector, and marginally outperformed global technology stocks.
+HRI's recent 12-month performance has been a reflection of the selloff in global risk assets, with HIML's focus on small cap and technology factors, which are often considered amongst the higher risk-categories of equities, meaning that it was amongst one of the worst-exposed during the drawdown.
+Whilst HRI has substantially underperformed wider global equities, it has outperformed the UK small cap sector, and marginally outperformed global technology stocks.

 As we alluded to earlier in the note, HRI's NAV performance has not, in the minds of the HIML team, been a result of stock-specific issues, but rather a wider sell-off of risk assets, with the market punishing almost all forms of equities irrespective of their long-term potential.
 Interest rate rises have increased the rate at which investors discount future earnings back to the present when valuing companies.
 This has a greater effect on growth companies who have a large proportion of their value discounted back from the future.
-However, current market valuations may not reflect a rational re-valuation of future growth based on higher discount rates, given that several of HRI's holdings have only improved their long-term revenue profile yet still saw their share prices fall.
+However, current market valuations are likely not reflecting a rational re-valuation of future growth based on higher discount rates, given that several of HRI's holdings have only improved their long-term revenue profile yet still saw their share prices fall.